MaksimAniskov/cfn-aws-client-vpn/README.md

 Client subnet CIDR block, block size between /16 and /22, not overlapping with VPC CIDR, default 10.1.0.0/16: <Enter>
 ```

-## How to send your Client VPN endpoint to send-by mode
+## How to send your Client VPN endpoint to stand-by mode

 Run ```disable.sh``` script.